 Create space by using clear plastic containers and large mason jars to store dry goods such as pasta, rice and beans.

 Many kitchens’ effectiveness is compromised by having too many items on the countertop.
 It may make sense to store small appliances such as toasters and coffee makers on the countertop, but if you have a sandwich press or waffle iron another venue most likely is a better option.
-If you have limited drawer space, consider storing the utensils you use most often, such as spatulas, slotted and wooden spoons, ladles, etc., vertically in a cannister.
+If you have limited drawer space, consider storing the utensils you use most often, such as spatulas, slotted and wooden spoons, ladles, etc., vertically in a canister.

 There are numerous options available to help you better organize and enjoy your kitchen.